logichub/brande-help-center/section-9-account/manage-notifications.md

 2. Select **Notifications** from the dropdown
 3. Notifications page loads

-**Option C: Sidebar Navigation**
+**Option C: Notifications Page**
-[NEEDS REVIEW: whether Notifications is in the sidebar]

-1. Open the sidebar
-2. Look for Notifications link
-3. Click to open Notifications page
+1. Click your avatar (top right) and choose **Notifications**, or navigate directly to `/notifications`
+2. The full Notifications page opens, showing all current invites and activity

+Note: Notifications is not a primary item in the left navigation — the bell icon in the header and the avatar dropdown are the two entry points.

 ## Notifications Page